1. What were your favorite discoveries of exercises on this learning journey?

 I'm not sure exactly how to use many of the videos on totlol for the really young children except as a way to show them how to use technology as the videos really serve no educational purpose.
 However, I found some very appropriate videos under the tween filter.
 There was a bunch of videos on how things were made, such as gum, peanut butter and cheese.
 I would definitely have these videos available for science classes to watch, especially for students who might be doing a project.
 The students could link to them in a PowerPoint presentation to enhance the multimedia aspect of the presentation. totlol is powered by YouTube.

-PBS Video, Nova.
+I also like PBS Video, Nova.
 I can see some of the videos being showed on a projected screen for and entire class to watch.
 There are videos on different aspects of space and astronomyand the Sphinx in Egypt.

 Thursday, July 8, 2010